IEEESFIT1/OpenOctober/README.md

 ### The participant with the maximum number of valid contributions wins.

-This competition will go on for a week but don't be disheartened, you can keep contributing after the time is over but it will not be considered for evaluation.
+This competition will go on for 3 days but don't be disheartened, you can keep contributing after the time is over but it will not be considered for evaluation.

 > We believe - and we hope you do too